patsalcedo/patsalcedo/README.md

 ### Hello! 👋
 Welcome to my GitHub :octocat:!
 My name is Patricia Salcedo.
-I'm currently a Junior Java Developer at [Chelmer Limited](https://chelmer.co/).
+I'm currently a Java Developer at [Chelmer Limited](https://chelmer.co/).

 I'm interested in learning as much as I can in pretty much any aspect of software engineering!
 The long-term goal is to become a full-stack developer.
 Since I work as a backend developer by day, at night (and weekends!)
 I plan to improve my front-end development and app development skills.

-I am currently taking part in the #100DaysOfCode challenge, learning how to use Flutter!

 I also love learning about game design 🎮.